jrelvas-ipc/tolerable-discord/README.md

 ## List of changes

-- The Nitro and Shop links are hidden from the `Direct Messages` page.
+- The Nitro, Shop and Quest links are hidden from the `Direct Messages` page.
 - Animated avatar decorations and animated profile effects will no longer appear either in profiles or in the channels.
 - "Discover" and "Download App" buttons are gone from the sidebar.